alpapaydin/TwitchBotGodot/README.md

 ## ⚙️ Configuration

-For the chatbot to work properly, populate certain variables in the "bot.py":
+For the chatbot to work properly, populate certain variables in the ".env":

 ```python
 ACCESS_TOKEN = "Your Twitch API OAuth token"